 Black entrepreneurs – chefs, bakers, boutique owners, tour company founders – are helping drive the commercial and creative dynamism of Loudoun today.

-Here are seven Black-owned businesses to check out during your next visit to DC’s Wine Country®
+Here are five Black-owned businesses to check out during your next visit to DC’s Wine Country®

 Kayse Small and Sara Crutcher met at Middleburg’s Salamander Resort & Spa in 2016 when Kayse was the resort’s gift store manager, and Sara, a children’s book author, was doing a book signing.
 The two quickly discovered a mutual interest in opening a lingerie store.
 A year later, Le Boudoir was born.
 Located in downtown Middleburg, the boutique stocks a curated selection of high-end bras and lingerie to fit the size and comfort needs of all women.
 Visit www.leboudoirfits.com to book a fitting.